Permafrost/TundraTN/README.md

 #### Outputs:

-* `newValues` is a list the same length as the input `values` list, but where every item is a newly generated [UUID].
+* `newValues` is a list the same length as the input `values` list if its length was greater than zero, or a list containing a single item, where each returned item is a newly generated [UUID].

 ---